xuezzou/Vulnerable-nodejs/README.md

 ## About the Web App

 The starting point of this web app is from [here](https://github.com/cwbuecheler/node-tutorial-2-restful-app), which is a simple nodeJS web app with a list of all users.
-Then to make it a functional web application, I added user authentication, user creation without duplicates, data modification, session persistent etc. The app is developed in node.js and express and connected to NonSQL database MongoDB.
+Then to make it a functional web application, I added user authentication, user creation without duplicates, data modification, session persistent etc. The app is developed in node.js and express and connected to NoSQL database MongoDB.

 The directories of the app are
 * [/public](./public) - static directories such as /images, currently including js which includes all the client interactions and css files